HaithamMubarak/BindJS/README.md

   <li>BindJS supports bidirectional data binding and provides simple interface to access/update app data and ui preferences.</li>
   <li>BindJS supports one-way data binding with binding reference feature.</li>
   <li>BindJS has ability to specify the mapping between app data and dom element properties.</li>
+  <li>BindJS has ability to create app contexts and sub contexts by using bind path.</li>
+  <li>BindJS has ability to get app contexts data as json. with this, you can also update all view doms elements in app context by passing json input.</li>
 </ul>

 # BindJS Markups
 <ul>
   <li>
     <b>bindjs-id</b>: the current bind id for dom element.
-Based on bind ids sequence, binding context will be determine.
+Based on bind ids sequence (bind path), binding context will be determined.
   </li>
   <li><b>bindjs-value</b>: the bind value for dom element, value will be either dom element property or attrbiute.
 This value will be bound to app context and will be referenced by bind id path</li>
     <li><b>bindjs-ref</b>: creates a reference to some bound dom element with app context.
 This is the support for one-way data binding, if the referenced bind context changed, this dom will be updated as well but not versa vice.</li>
 </ul>

 # Examples
-More sample codes and descriptions will be attached.
+Note: More sample codes and descriptions will be attached.

+<p>Please consider the basic example below:</p>

 ```html
 <script src="bind-js.js"></script>
 <div bindjs-id="app">